ddc-java/ddc-day/formatting.md

 Prior to the advent of the fenced code block in most Markdown dialects, there was another way to write a code block: If one or more lines of text is indented at least 4 spaces in from the current indent level (but without setting a new indent level via a list), that block would be converted to an HTML `<pre>` element.
 That approach still works; however, fenced code blocks with language identifiers should be used for this purpose whenever possible.

-## Footnotes &amp; endnotes
+## Footnotes

-Markdown syntax should be used for page-specific footnotes.
+The extended Markdown syntax supported by kramdown can be used for page-specific footnotes.
 For example,

 ```markdown
 A link at the end of this sentence, displayed as a number (automatically generated), links to a footnote at the bottom of the page.[^footnote-example]